 Personally, once the DLC characters for Super Smash Bros.
 Ultimate are good and done with, I hope Nintendo, Sakurai and everyone else involved take a good, hard look at the series.
 After Ultimate, I’d love to see the next installment go back to its roots.
 Yes, that means cutting a lot of the fat which yes, means cutting back on characters like Cloud, Sephiroth, Joker, Terry, Steve and Kazuya.
 Will that disappoint some people?
 Sure.
 But hey, at least those characters had their time in the sun.
 Besides, their fans seemed to relish in rubbing the disappointment of other people in their faces, so I can’t say I’d feel too bad for them.

 Let’s have the next Super Smash Bros. include the original N64 cast, and those of Melee and Brawl as well, but maybe be a little more selective of the characters from subsequent entries.
 Characters like Mega Man, Simon Belmont and Banjo-Kazooie can stay.
 But let’s really try to keep it to a minimum with the third-party choices.
 A few new characters who actually have meaningful ties to Nintendo’s history can join in as well, whether they be recognizable or not.
-Let’s maybe have a few fun modes instead of trying to concoct this big, epic storyline that couldn’t be more out of place in this series.
+Let’s maybe have a few fun modes and mini-games instead of trying to concoct this big, epic storyline that couldn’t be more out of place in this series.
 And let’s stop pretending that Super Smash Bros. should be some big ESports franchise, and bring back the playfulness and emphasis on fun of the earlier entries.

 Super Smash Bros. would do well for itself to go back to basics.
 To self-reflect and realize it doesn’t have to be the hulking monstrosity it’s become.
 Just let it be Nintendo’s fun take on the fighter genre again.
 Maybe then it can reclaim its heart and soul, instead of just being the empty embodiment of hype.